-Bernadette Devlin faces 6 months in prison for incitement to violence and obstruction of the police.
+Bernadette Devlin faces prison for incitement to violence and obstruction of the police.

 The 22 year-old Mid-Ulster MP, Bernadette Devlin, was found guilty on charges relating to the Derry riots and received a six month prison sentence.
 The charges related to incitement to violence and obstruction of police.